w314/storeApp/TUTORIAL_SETUP.md

 - `ENV=test jasmine-ts` runs the test, `ENV=test` part needed here again otherwise runs it on regular database
 -  `db-migrate db:drop test` clears the database after running the tests

+Tests can be run by
+- `npm run test`
+- `npm run test --silent` if we don't want to see the npm error messages
 ### 5. Setup testing database
 - in `.env` file add
 ```javascript